A Brief History of Arts Northwest

 Artists/agents become full voting members.
 In 1994 (1995?) the organization voted to bring artists members into full membership and changed the organization's name to Arts Northwest to reflect that evolution.
 For the first time, artists and presenters from all three states sat on the board of directors together.
 The inclusion of artists and managers mirrored the national trend towards inclusiveness of the entire field.
 The successful inclusion of the three-state region also made sense in terms of the touring market and fiscal efficiency for staff and conferences.
 It is still a successful model because it meets its members' needs.

 Northwest on Tour.
 During the early 1990s, Arts Northwest took responsibility for producing a juried roster of Northwest touring artists (Northwest on Tour), eliminating State Art Agency duplication in this area.
 NW On Tour was produced bi-annually, as a juried publication comprised of 75% artists from the tri-state region, and 25% from outside.
-It was distributed and utilized as well as posted to the Arts NW website but, due to changes in technology, it was phased out in 2014.
-It is currently undergoing a revision and will be able as a member benefit in a new format in 2018.
+It was distributed and utilized as well as posted to the Arts NW website but, due to changes in technology, it was phased out in 2014 and replaced with "Booking Connection".
+Booking Connection is an online searchable roster of artists touring in the Northwest and is available as a member benefit.

 On-going and developing partnerships